FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 They help shippers choose the best carriers for their orders.
 While this process takes extra work and negotiating, some groups see load boards as viable alternatives.

-5 Steps To Find A Freight Broker
+5 Steps to Find a Freight Broker

 Shippers and carriers can select from several freight brokers.
 Some brokers have more attractive fees and bring more clients to carriers.